 Author: Josh Keegan, Owner and Director

-NOTE: This article has since been updated to include developments from Facebook and OneWeb.
+NOTE: This article has since been updated to include developments from SpaceX and Starlink; Jeff Bezos; Facebook and; OneWeb (28 May 2019).
+This article was originally published in December 2016.

-Facebook is making great strides in this direction using drones to provide access to the Internet and have successfully tested the first internet delivery drone (Source: Wired).
-Google is on the same path with it's Project Loon, providing access to the Internet using high altitude balloons (Source: Google).
+Google is on a path with it's Project Loon to provide access to the Internet using high altitude balloons (Source: Google).
 Not completely hedging all of their bets on just a singular technology, Google has also teamed with SpaceX to deliver Low Earth Orbit (LEO) micro-satellite network to connect the other portion of the world (Source: Wikipedia).

-On the other side of the coin, the reverse appears to have happened where Virgin Galactic has teamed with One.Web to add 648 of micro-satellites to LEO again to connect the remaining portion of Internet-less planet (Source: One.Web).
-Recently, it received a $1.2 billion investment by Softbank putting the constellation one step closer to reality.
+On the other side of the coin, the reverse appears to have happened where Virgin Galactic has teamed with One.Web to add 648 micro-satellites to LEO.
+Again this is to connect the remaining portion of Internet-less planet (Source: One.Web).
+Recently, OneWeb made its first successful launch in February 2019.

 Whether or not the each company will restrict the Internet to their own unique version remains to be seen.
 By this I mean, will there be walled gardens, where the user is limited to the individual providers?

-Whilst there is debate about the ethics of each company and their overall intentions, one particular aspect has been missed (but well advertised by at least one provider): what will happen when people currently without the Internet do once they have it?
+Whilst there is debate about the ethics of each company, their overall intentions and how much space junk will there be in orbit around the Earth; one particular aspect has been missed: what will happen when people currently without the Internet do, once they have it?

 Regardless of provider, going from no Internet to complete unadulterated Internet access will change the world and the way we look at the third world.
 Bill Gates has detailed this in a number of posts regarding how it will change local economies and the way in which business is done, particularly how Africa will be prosperous by 2030 (Source: Futurology).

-What excites me the most is the potential of the new class of hidden genius, possibly unaware, the sum of all human knowledge will be available at their fingertips, readily accessible and full of potential.
-I personally believe it will be these people, driven by circumstance and the place in which they are born, where the daily struggle to survive, let alone live, will drive us in unexpected directions.
-Businesses will be created the likes of which should not succeed.
-Academics will come forward, thrust into our world because of the shear genius they possess.
+What excites me the most is the potential of the new class of hidden genius - those who are possibly unaware that the sum of all human knowledge will be available at their fingertips, readily accessible and full of potential.
+Driven by circumstance and the place in which they are born, where the daily struggle to survive, let alone live, will be these people who will drive us in unexpected directions.
+Businesses will be created the likes of which should not succeed, but do; new academics will come forward, thrust into our world because of the shear genius they possess.

 To know what is coming, I have looked back on the past and noted what is happening right now.